jonahschlie/mini-gpt/README.md

 3. *Stupid Backoff* <br>
-   When a higher-order n-gram `(context + word)` is not found in the training data, we do not recursively reduce the order step by step.
+   When a higher-order n-gram `(context + word)` is not found in the training data, I do not recursively reduce the order step by step.
-   Instead, we directly back off to the unigram probability, scaled by a constant factor `alpha`:
+   Instead, I directly back off to the unigram probability, scaled by a constant factor `alpha`:
     ```python
     prob_order = alpha * (self.unigram[word] + 1) / (sum(self.unigram.values()) + self.vocab_size)
     ```